felipebottega/Tensor-Fox/README.md

 ![alt text](https://github.com/felipebottega/Tensor-Fox/blob/master/readme_files/tensor-intuition.png)

- Determinating the [rank](https://en.wikipedia.org/wiki/Tensor_rank_decomposition#Tensor_rank) is a NP-hard problem, so the best option is to rely on heuristics, guessing and estimate.
+ Determinating the [rank](https://en.wikipedia.org/wiki/Tensor_rank_decomposition#Tensor_rank) of a tensor is a NP-hard problem, so the best option is to rely on heuristics, guessing and estimate.
 Although the value of the rank is a hard task, once we have its value or a reasonable estimate, computing an approximated CPD is a polynomial task.
 There are several implementations of algorithms to compute a CPD, but most of them relies on the *alternating least squares* (ALS) algorithm, which is cheap to compute but has severe convergence issues.
 Algorithms like the *damped Gauss-Newton* (dGN) are more robust but in general are much more costly.
-Tensor Fox is a CPD solver for Python (with Numpy and Numba as backend) which manages to use the dGN algorithm in a cheap way, being robust while also being competitive with ALS in terms of speed.
+Tensor Fox is a CPD solver for Python (with Numpy and Numba as backend) which manages to use the dGN algorithm plus the Tensor Train Decomposition in a cheap way, being robust while also being competitive with ALS in terms of speed.
 Furthermore, Tensor Fox offers several additional multilinear algebra routines.

 ## :fox_face: Getting Started

-In order to have everything working properly, all files of Tensor Fox must be in the same folder of your program.
-At the moment we are only offering the module files, so there is no install procedure to follow, just download the modules and import them locally.
+Inside the folder *modules* of this repository you will find a folder called *TensorFox*.
+This folder is the package we will be using here.
+Just put it together with the other packages of your Python environment.
 To be able to use Tensor Fox properly you will need the following packages installed on your computer:

     numpy
     pandas